marcellodesales/aws-sam-server-docker/README.md

 2. Then generate the templates from all your environments
 3. Convert the environment template to the YAML template format
 4. Start the dockerized SAM server with the YAML template
+5. Copy our `docker-compose.yaml` to the root of your CDK project.
-5. Profit!
+6. Profit!
 Test your lambda functions without pushing to AWS Lambda!

 ## 🙌 Discover environments of your CDK project